makrofag1/QuakeReport/README.md

 QuakeReport app was created basing on Udacity Android Tutorial in order to learn basics Java and Android.

-App shows the list of ten last the most powerful earthquakes
+App shows the list of ten last the most powerful earthquakes.
+If you press a choosen earthquake, you will be redirect to USGS page for more detailed informations.

 App screen